muerrilla/ComfyUI-Tab-Cycle/README.md

 ## How to use

-Click a number/slider input widget on a node, edit the value, hit Tab to apply and go to the the next input.
+Click a number/slider input widget on a node, edit the value, hit Tab to apply (no Enter or clicking OK required) and go to the the next input on the node.

 Shift+Tab goes backwards.
 If no number input field is active pressing Tab has the default behavior.